DEMENT-Model/DEMENTpy/README.md

 **Run DEMENTpy**:

 - Configure Environment
-Python version:

-Numpy version:

-Pandas version:

-- Run on HPC
+- - Python >= 3.7
+- - Numpy >= 1.16.4
+- - Pandas >= 0.24.2

-A simple example of bash script, dementpy.sh, submitting jobs to HPC is provided.
+A simple example of bash script, dementpy.sh, for running jobs on HPC is provided.

 ### Contributing Guide